Friends Till Death

-Friends Till Death (Spanish: Amigos hasta la muerte) is a 2023 Spanish-Mexican comedy-drama film written and directed by Javier Veiga in his directorial debut.
+Friends Till Death (Spanish: Amigos hasta la muerte) is a 2023 comedy-drama film written and directed by Javier Veiga in his directorial debut.
 It stars Veiga, Marta Hazas and Mauricio Ochmann accompanied by Luna Gallego, Nacho Nugo, Óscar Allo, Xosé A. Touriñán, David Amor, Ledicia Sola, Xoel López, Fele Martínez and Mela Casal.
 It is based on the play of the same name by Javier Veiga.

 Synopsis

 María, Nacho and Suso are three lifelong friends.
 Together they have shared many things, perhaps even too many...
 And suddenly, two of them will have to share the secret that the other is going to die.
 However, first they have a lot to do: plans, promises, reproaches, laughter, reconciliations, memories, more laughter, some tears... and something pending that perhaps the time has come to uncover...